National Guard members surround Philadelphia City Hall as looting continues

-Those Hummers are the vehicles of National Guardsmen sent to protect so-called sensitive areas in the city, such as City Hall.
+Those Hummers are the vehicles of the National Guard, sent to protect so-called sensitive areas in the city, such as City Hall.

-The Guardsmen were deployed as looting was occuring across Philadelphia late Sunday night and early Monday morning
+Members of the National Guard were deployed to Philadelphia as looting was occurring across the city late Sunday night and early Monday morning.

 Looters swarmed a shopping center at Fox and Roberts in the East Falls section of Philadelphia just minutes after police left.
 When officers returned, the crowd scattered.